A smiling boy hugs a puppy

 Do What’s Asked

-When I started shutting up and and just doing what’s asked, things started getting better between me and my sweetie.
+When I started just saying “okay” and just doing what’s asked, things started getting better between me and my sweetie.
 So I tried to be aware of being present more often with others.
-Turns out it’s helpful supporting a friend going through a rough time.3
+Turns out it’s a great way to be in many situations.
+It’s even helpful supporting a friend going through a rough time.2

 Combined, “Listen” and “Do What’s Asked” can be very powerful.